This lesson is part of a series of lessons for the quantitative reasoning section of the GRE revised General Test. In this lesson, we will learn about

 These nth roots obey rules similar to the square root.

 There are some notable differences between odd order roots and even-order roots (in the real number system):

-This video introduces radicals and explains how to simplify perfect square, cube, and nth roots.
+What are radicals and how to simplify perfect square, cube, and nth roots?